-The Issuer shall pay to the acting Representative an amount of €300 per year payable on 20 January in each year, commencing on 20 January 2006.
+The Issuer shall pay to the acting Representative an amount of €300 per year payable on the anniversary of the Issue Date in each year, commencing on the first such anniversary in 2006.

 In the event of death, retirement or revocation of appointment of the initial Representative, such Representative will be replaced by the alternate Representative.
 In the event of the death, retirement or revocation of appointment of the alternate Representative, a substitute will be elected by the General Meeting.